We Love Doodles

 The first thing you should do is talk to your veterinarian.
 They can help you determine the cause of the low-temperature poop and give you recommendations for treating the condition.

-If your pet’s poop is cold because of a diet change, you can help it regulate by adding supplements.
-If it has an illness, you will want to treat them with medication.
+If your pet’s poop is cold because of a dietary change, you can help him regulate by adding supplements.
+If he has an illness, you will want to treat him with medication.
 You may need to consider further options if it is cold inside or outside the house.

 Several of these issues are solvable at home, but it is necessary to catch them early so they do not get aggravated over time.